 Unlike bike lanes, which provide a continuous visual presence, shared-lane markings are intermittent.
-To compensate for this, consider placing shared-lane markings at closer intervals than 250 ft. to increase motorist awareness of bicyclists and to provide additional guidance for bicyclists.
-This closer spacing may be used in the following situations:
+To compensate for this, consider placing shared-lane markings at closer

-- On streets with higher volumes of bicyclists where the shared-lane condition fills a gap between bikeways; - To guide bicyclists through intersections, weaving areas, or turn lanes where there is higher potential for conflicts with motorists; - At locations with a history of conflicts or crashes between bicyclists and motorists; - In locations with limited sight distance including approaches to horizontal and vertical curves; or - In shared-lane conditions within tunnels and across bridges.
+- On streets with higher volumes of bicyclists where the shared-lane condition fills a gap between bikeways; - To guide bicyclists through intersections, weaving areas, or turn lanes where there is higher potential for conflicts with motorists; - - At locations with a history of conflicts or crashes between bicyclists and motorists; In locations with limited sight distance including approaches to horizontal and vertical curves; or - In shared-lane conditions within tunnels and across bridges.